Natasha Leggero: Early life and education

 Leggero was born on March 26, 1974 in Rockford, Illinois and is of Italian and Swedish descent.
-Leggero was raised Roman Catholic, but converted to Judaism as an adult.
+She grew up Roman Catholic but converted to Judaism as an adult.

-Commenting on her childhood, Leggero stated: "I would say [we were] lower-middle-class, but I feel like my mom would start crying if she heard that.
-But my dad was a used car dealer and my mother worked in a locksmith shop as the bookkeeper, and then they got divorced, and I do remember, like, nuns bringing us food—like big canned goods.
-And then, you know, we didn't really go on vacation–ever...
+Commenting on her childhood, Leggero said, "I would say [we were] lower-middle-class, but I feel like my mom would start crying if she heard that.
+But my dad was a used car dealer and my mother worked in a locksmith shop as the bookkeeper, and then they got divorced, and I do remember, like, nuns bringing us food—like big canned goods... we didn't really go on vacation–ever...
 I had so many jobs growing up: I mowed lawns; I worked at a grocery store; I had two newspaper routes; I worked at a catering place...
 I definitely hustled."

-She began performing in plays at age 10 in Chicago.
-Leggero attended Rockford East High School and worked at a grocery store as a teenager.

-After graduating from high school, Leggero attended Illinois State University, where she studied for two years and spent a semester studying abroad in England.
+Leggero began performing at age 10 in plays at the New American Theatre.
+She attended Rockford East High School and worked at a grocery store as a teenager.
+After graduating from high school, she attended Illinois State University on a scholarship where she studied for two years and spent a semester studying abroad in England.
+She had three jobs while overseas including a job at a pub.
 While at Illinois State, Leggero auditioned for the Stella Adler Conservatory in Chicago and was accepted into the theater program.
-She then relocated to New York City to attend the conservatory, studying for two years.
-In 1996, she moved to Sydney, Australia with her then-boyfriend and lived there for a year before returning to New York to attend Hunter College, where she graduated in 2000 with a B.A. in theater criticism.
-She relocated to Los Angeles shortly before the September 11 attacks.
+She planned to go to Juilliard School.
+She then went to New York City to attend the conservatory, studying for two years and living in a rent controlled apartment.
+She worked at the Whiskey Bar.
+In 1996, she moved to Sydney, Australia with her then-boyfriend who nicknamed her "Weiner" and lived there for eight months before returning to New York.

+Leggero graduated in 2000 from Hunter College with a B.A. in theater criticism.
+She said that she paid for her own tuition and it took nine years for her to finish college.
+She moved to Los Angeles shortly before the September 11 attacks; she still had her apartment but did not return.